The University of Texas at Tyler

 Department of Social Sciences

-The economics division in The University of Texas at Tyler Department of Social Sciences offers the economics BA/BS degree program, preparing students for successful careers in the financial world.
-The division also offers courses leading to a minor in economics.
+The economics division in The University of Texas at Tyler Department of Social Sciences offers the economics bachelor of arts/bachelor of science degree, preparing students for successful careers in the financial world.

-UT Tyler graduates with a bachelor of arts/bachelor of science degree in economics acquire a general knowledge of the methods by which goods and services are allocated and incomes are generated and why prices, employment, money and financial markets behave as they do.
+UT Tyler students in the economics BA/BS degree program examine the methods by which goods and services are allocated and incomes are generated, and why prices, employment, money and financial markets behave as they do.

 As a UT Tyler economics graduate you will possess a working knowledge of the quantitative and analytical tools that comprise the economist's tool kit and the ability to apply them and effectively communicate their findings.